-Several activities related to elk management in the South Unit would be considered common to all alternatives, including the no-action alternative (alternative A) and the five action alternatives (alternatives B through F).
+Several activities related to elk management in the South Unit would be considered common to all alternatives, including the no-action alternative (alternative A) and the six action alternatives (alternatives B through F and the preferred alternative).
 Implementation of any action described below is subject to available funding.